curationexperts/playbook/every_project/sidekiq.md

 1. Add `gem 'capistrano-sidekiq', '~> 0.20.0'` to your Gemfile in the development environment and run `bundle install`
 2. Add `require 'capistrano/sidekiq'` to your `Capfile`

-Now when you run cap deploy commands they should stop and restart Sidekiq.
+Now when you run cap deploy commands, they should stop and restart Sidekiq.

 ### 3. To enable the admin panel, mount the Sidekiq web UI.

 This will give you a comfortable web interface for seeing and retrying failed jobs, relevant error messages, and more.
 Make sure only your admin users can view it.
 Add to `config/routes.rb`:
 ```ruby
   # Mount sidekiq web ui and require authentication by an admin user